Venture beyond Fourth Ave’s typical shopping scene and you’ll find this sartorial gem

 The store screams feminine luxury with its neutral palette, French-style furniture, and a 3-D floral wall with “Rebecca Bree” emblazoned in white characters behind a marble countertop.
 The goods, meanwhile, strike a balance between the more relaxed Vancouver aesthetic and eastern Canadian cultural influences—no wonder, given that Rawlinson spent 7 years living in Toronto and Montreal.

 “We describe ourselves here as providing laid-back luxury,” she says.
 “Sky-high stilettos and heavy jewelry are a lot more Montreal than Vancouver, but here on the west coast we like to take a style and adapt it to fit our lifestyle.
 That’s why girls responded so well to the sneaker trend here–we are always looking for a trend that fits Vancouver’s needs.”
 Understanding the Pacific Northwest wasn’t something that came to the three straightaway, mind you.
-“When we opened, we were more novelty driven,” says Rawlinson, “but over time we’ve come to be more minimal, mainly just [shapes with] clean lines.”
+“When we opened, we were more novelty driven,” says Rawlinson, “but over time we’ve come to be more minimal, mainly just clean lines.”

 Their boutique has rode out changing trends over the last few years.
 Where you might have seen heavily ornate jewelry in 2010, you will now see dainty, layer-able pieces by L.A. artist Ariel Gordon.
 More recently, the brand has released several design collaborations like Rawlinson’s sleepwear line with The Sleep Shirt.